 You can also watch this great recap of the day here:

 This pioneering initiative even made Australia’s Channel 9 news!

-“We applaud the South Australian Department of Education and Child Development for their leadership in recognising the role of 3D technology and STEM learning in primary school education,” said Anthony Chhoy, Executive Director of Makers Empire.
-“Together, we are empowering teachers to help students develop critical, creative, design thinking and problem solving abilities – all vital skills for our future leaders and innovators.”
+“We applaud the South Australian Department of Education and Child Development for their leadership in recognizing the role of 3D technology and STEM learning in primary school education,” said Anthony Chhoy, Executive Director of Makers Empire.
+“Together, we are empowering teachers to help students develop critical, creative, design thinking and problem-solving abilities – all vital skills for our future leaders and innovators.”